Rentib/swt/README.md

 Why?
 All the terminals for wayland either use 300+ megs of ram or don't have features I want.
 Foot is fine, but it has neither ligatures nor color reloading.
+This is a work in progress and for now in no way is it better than foot, though it has a simpler code base.

 This project aims to do only the things that a terminal emulator should do without things that can be done by a terminal multiplexer.

-Note that this is still a work in progress and does not provide the necessary functionality.
+## Added features

+- csi 4:n, 21 (styled underline)
+- csi 58,59 (underline color)

 ## TODO

-- [ ] clean up code, it looks terrible and is unmaintainable
-- [ ] shortcuts
-- [ ] osc
+- [ ] fontconfig
 - [ ] clipboard
-- [ ] synchronized-updates
+- [ ] application sync
 - [ ] ligatures
 - [ ] kitty graphics or sixel (probably kitty)
-- [ ] reasonably fast rendering
-- [ ] mouse
+- [ ] selection and mouse
 - [ ] alpha

 features are listed from most to least urgent (in my opinion)